tartley/missile-commander/README.md

     removing the World while retaining the -y transform in a Node2D root node)
 * consistent angle representation, remove all the +/-PI/2 offsets.
   * get clear in my head how Vector2.angle, etc, work.
 * I reparent some things to Ground, but I should probably reparent them to World.
-* Fix draw order (back to front):
+* Fix draw order.
+Problem is we want draw order to be (back to front):

   * Sky
-  * <new parent for missile>
+  * Missile
     * Trail (both initially and after missile is gone)
+    * <new child which draws the Warhead, so it is in front of Trail>
-    * Warhead
+  * Shot
-  * <new parent for shot>
     * Trail
-    * Warhead
+    * <new child which draws the Warhead, so it is in front of Trail>
   * City
-  * Base
+  * Base <no draw>
     * Turret
     * Foundation
   * Pop
   * Explosion
   * Mouse
   * Ground

-* Why is city[0] the rightmost?
-* Use Groups for cities?
+  But we want City & Base to be children of Ground.
+They are positioned by the ground, and would move with it if it were to move (although it won't).
+But treat this as a learning exercise in tree rendering order and CanvasLayers.
+  Hence we add the following layers, drawn in ascending order:

+  -- layer 0
+  * Sky
+  * Missile <no draw>
+    * Trail (both initially and after missile is gone)
+    * Warhead
+  * Shot <no draw>
+    * Trail
+    * Warhead
+  -- layer 1
+  * Pop
+  * Explosion
+  * Mouse
+  * Ground <no draw>
+    -- layer 0
+    * City
+    * Base <no draw>
+      * Turret
-* For bases?
+      * Foundation
+    -- layer 1
+    * <new child which draws the planet surface>

+  Keep ^ this reasoning around somewhere for if we need to return to it.

 * Implicit Dependencies.
 It's currently difficult to change ground.ANGLE, mouse extent, or camera pan, and have everything else adjust accordingly.
 They have implicit dependencies on each other.
 I speculate this would be improved by making those dependencies explicit, and managed by World or some other high level node.
 That should define the central values they all depend on (e.g. planet ANGLE), and pass it down to each child that needs it.
 Then all deps go strictly from World -> (Mouse, Ground, Sky, etc), and changes can be made in one place.

 # Low priority Features